+FINANCIAL AID

-FINANCIAL AID STUDENT FINANCIAL ASSISTANCE
+STUDENT FINANCIAL ASSISTANCE

 Asnuntuck Community College makes available to its students a variety of financial assistance programs.
 The objective of the student financial aid program at ACC is to provide financial aid to those students who, without such assistance, would be unable to pursue their program of study at the College.
 For this reason, all grant aid awarded by the College is based on financial need.
 Financial need is determined through the use of a financial need analysis system approved annually by the U.S. Department of Education.
-Utilizing federal, state, and institutional dollars, the College operates grant, work-study and loan programs in order to cover the student's direct costs (tuition, fees, and books) whenever possible.
+Utilizing federal, state, and institutional funds, the College operates grant, work-study and loan programs in order to cover the student's direct costs (tuition, fees, and books) whenever possible.

 1. GRANT PROGRAMS: Grants are gifts of aid to students, which normally would not have to be repaid.
-However, if a student completely withdraws from classes before the 60% point of the semester, the student may owe a partial repayment for any Title IV funds received and not earned (Federal PELL Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and Federal Direct Stafford Loans).
-Other available grants include the Governor's Scholarship Program and the Asnuntuck Community College Grant (ACC).
+However, if a student completely withdraws from classes prior to the 60% point of the semester, the student may owe a partial repayment for any funds received and not earned.

-For more detailed information, see

-Refunds/Return of Title IV Funds in the current Program and Course Schedule or contact the Financial Aid Office at 860.253.3030.
+For more detailed information, see Refunds/Return in the current Program and Course Schedule or contact the Financial Aid Office at 860,253,3030.

-2. WORK-STUDY PROGRAM: The College offers opportunities for employment on campus in various departments to eligible financial aid recipients.
-Jobs include custodians, office assistants, library assistants, and peer tutors, all at competitive pay rates.

-3. LOAN PROGRAMS: All loans certified and issued by the College must be repaid.
+- 2. WORK-STUDY PROGRAM: The College offers opportunities for employment on campus in various departments to eligible financial aid recipients.
+Jobs include office assistants, library assistants, and peer tutors, all at competitive pay rates. - 3.
+LOAN PROGRAMS: All loans certified and issued by the College must be repaid.
 Terms and interest rates vary significantly among the different programs.
-The College participates in the Federal Direct Loan Program: Direct Stafford Loans (Subsidized and Unsubsidized), and Direct Parents' Loans for Undergraduate Students (PLUS).
+The College participates in the Federal Direct Loan Program: Direct Loans (Subsidized and Unsubsidized), and Direct Parents' Loans for Undergraduate Students (PLUS).

 In accordance with Federal regulations, a Student Financial Aid Ombudsman has been appointed.
 The Ombudsman will work with student loan borrowers to informally resolve loan disputes and problems from an impartial and independent viewpoint.
 The Ombudsman helps borrowers having problems with Direct Loans, Subsidized and Unsubsidized Stafford Loans, PLUS Loans (for parents) and Consolidation Loans.
-If your student loan complaint is justified, the Ombudsman will work with you and the office, agency, or company involved in the problem to seek a reasonable and fair solution.
+If your student loan complaint is justified, the Ombudsman will work with you and the office, agency, or company involved in the problem to seek a reasonable and fair solution

 On your behalf, he/she will contact offices within the U.S. Department of Education, private lenders/banks and loan guaranty or servicing agencies.
 The Ombudsman's Office recommends solutions, but doesn't have the authority to reverse decisions.
-To contact them, call 877.557.2575, or visit their website at www.ombudsman.ed.gov.
+To contact them, call 877.557.2575, or visit their website at www.ombudsman. ed.gov.